 It got some new sheet metal and an interior update for 1961, but under that dumpy little box, the same chassis and ancient flathead six were still hiding (CC here).

 Ramblers finally got fresh new bodies in 1963 (Classic and Ambassador) and 1964 (American).
-In order to afford the tooling, AMC used the same basic body for all three lines, with the American’s body losing a slice down the middle.
+In order to afford the tooling, AMC used key elements of the same basic body for all three lines.
 Clever.
-It was a fresh, clean and up-to date look at the time, but period road tests consistently faulted the Ramblers for exceptionally dull handling.
-That trait came to be very closely associated with the brand; as in rambling all over a curve.
+It was a fresh, clean and up-to date look at the time, but period road tests consistently faulted the Ramblers for dull handling.
+That trait came to be somewhat associated with the brand.

 The compact market took a protracted dive in the second half of the sixties, as buyers gravitated either to sporty cars like the Mustang, which could be had for very little more, or to imports.
 This generation of Americans never sold really well, and sales drooped as the years went by.

-By in 1969, to stimulate sagging sales, AMC offered a very basic Rambler two door for only $1998 ($12k adjusted), two hundred bucks more than the 1950 original, despite almost two decades of inflation.
+By in 1969, to stimulate sagging sales, AMC offered a very basic Rambler two door for only $1998 ($12k adjusted to 2012 dollars), two hundred bucks more than the 1950 original, despite almost two decades of inflation.
 Quite the change from the original 1950 Rambler premium compact premise.
 It did give a bump in sales of the two-door in its final year.
 But in 1970, the AMC Hornet arrived, trying hard to inject some life into the segment.

 This top-line 440 wagon bucked the trend, or more like rode it.
 Instead of the popular thrifty sixes of yore, it packed AMC’s second-gen compact V8, which arrived in 1966.